 LAVA’s concept sees the city defined not as one iconic building, nor as a skyline, but as a central public space, a real forest.
-Its an inverse city skyline where the icon of the city is a public space, not an object/building.
+This inverse city skyline sees the icon of the city as a public space, not an object/building.
 This central space demonstrates the equation: PEOPLE = CITY.
 From an object to a place.

-Future city notions are embedded into LAVA’s overall concept – a ‘public city’, a central public space surrounded by buildings; a ‘layered city’, where people, railways and traffic are separated with vehicles underground; a ‘loop city’, a closed loop system reusing it’s resources and controlling the out-flow; and a ‘sponge city’, with recycling processes hidden underground.
+Future city notions are embedded into LAVA’s overall concept.
+These include: a ‘public city’, a central public space surrounded by buildings; a ‘layered city’, where people, railways and traffic are separated with vehicles underground; a ‘loop city’, a closed loop system reusing it’s resources and controlling the out-flow; and a ‘sponge city’, with recycling processes hidden underground.

 Forest City is a new 20 square kilometre green smart city on reclaimed land in southern Malaysia.